marcforment/MartianRobots/README.md

     - (1,0) -1 point
         - Total: 1 points

-Scores for each execution are stored in memory ad the previous top score is returned on the response.
+Scores for each execution are stored in memory and the previous top score is returned on the response.

 ## How to run the solution <a name="How-to-run-the-solution"></a>
 To run the solution go to MartianRobots/MartianRobots.Web and execute: